 Propagating material is classified into these four categories by the Bio Suisse Advisory Groups on behalf of the LCP.
 The date of publication of these lists is separately determined for each crop.
-Short-term changes to the lists are published at: www.bioaktuell.ch → Pflanzenbau → Saat- und Pflanzgut → Sortenlisten und Bezugsadressen (not available in English).
+Short-term changes to the lists are published at: www.bioaktuell.ch (not available in English).